 At first, drones were mainly used by the military for anti-aircraft target practice and for intelligence gathering.
 Today, drones have a wide range of uses and are accessible by civilians for search and rescue, traffic monitoring, surveillance, firefighting and weather monitoring.
 Drones have also become a popular option for photography purposes since they provide great aerial views.

 Due to the increase in use of drones, many people have now experienced a drone accident injury.
 If you have experienced any type of drone injury, it is advisable to speak with a knowledgeable drone injury lawyer like those at Avrek Law about compensation for your injuries and damages.

-The first ever drone that was used was called the Queen Bee and it was fitted with a radio and a server operated control in the back seat.
-Conventionally the drone was supposed to be operated from the front seat but it flew unmanned.
+The first ever drone was called the Queen Bee and it was fitted with a radio and a server operated control in the back seat.
+Conventionally, the drone was supposed to be operated from the front seat, but it flew unmanned.
 Today there are various private companies that have been given the mandate to build drones.

 Regulation of Drones

-The high use of drones has brought about the need to have laws in place that regulate the use of drones.
-In the past drones have been found to cause accidents or hit aircraft and this is dangerous.
+The high use of drones has brought about the need to have laws in place that regulate their use.
+In the past, drones have been found to cause accidents or hit aircrafts, which is obviously dangerous and cause drone injuries.

-The U.S. Federation Aviation Administration (FAA) has provided regulations that manage drones.
-The regulations are referred to as the unmanned aircraft rules under Part 107 and it places limits on autonomous and semi-autonomous drone operation.
+The U.S. Federation Aviation Administration (FAA) has provided regulations that manage drones and mitigate accidents with drones.
+The regulations are referred to as the unmanned aircraft rules under Part 107, and the regulations place limits on autonomous and semi-autonomous drone operation.
 The regulations include: